servicemeshbook/byok/README.md

 kubectl get svc -n kube-system

-NAME            TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)         AGE dashboard       NodePort    10.102.12.203   <none>        443:30608/TCP   2m7s
+NAME            TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)         AGE dashboard       NodePort    10.102.12.203   <none>        443:31869/TCP   2m7s
 kube-dns        ClusterIP   10.96.0.10      <none>        53/UDP,53/TCP   7m34s
 tiller-deploy   ClusterIP   10.109.36.64    <none>        44134/TCP       3m13s
 ```

-Open browser in the VM and run https://localhost:<NodePort> and NodePort in this case is `31447`.
+Doubleclick Google Chrome from the desktop of the VM and run https://localhost:<NodePort> and NodePort in this case is `31869`.
 This port may be different in your case.

-Copy the authentication token as it was obtained previously and login as admin to the cluster.
+Click `Token` and paste the token from the clipboard (Right click and paste).

+You have Kubernetes 1.15.4 single node environment ready for you now.

+The following are optional and are not recommended.

 ## Install Prometheus and Grafana